thebigdatajedi/anakin/README.md

-#Setting Up and Creating RESTful Web Services with Node.js, Express, MongoDb Atlas and Unit Testing
+# Setting Up and Creating RESTful Web Services with Node.js, Express, MongoDb Atlas and Unit Testing

 ## Setting up your environment

 - Download node LTS version.
-- Create a folder.
+- Create a project folder.
-- CD to that folder.
+- CD to that project folder.
 - Verify the version of node and npm using -v parameter.
-- If all looks good then run:: npm init
+- If you are satisfied with the version of node and npm you have installed run:: npm init
-- Answer the questionnaire with mostly the defaults.
+- Answer npm init questionnaire with mostly the defaults.
-- Answering the questionaire what npm does is create a package.json file.
+- The questionaire creates a package.json file in your project directory.
-- Now run:: npm install express
+- run:: npm install express
 - Express will show on the dependency list on package.json
-- Create a new file in the project called app.js
+- Create a new file in the project folder and call it app.js
 - Add the following to your app.js file:
 ```javascript
 var express = require('express');
 var app = express();
 ```

-- Notice that we break with the practice of using const and there is a specific reason for that will be noted later in these instructions.
-We will still follow an ES6 practice in the code.
+- NOTE:: We break with the practice of using const because later will be demoing the use of ESLint to fix this and apply a specific style guide, in this case the Airbnb styleguide which all the JS geeks rave about.
-- Add the following code below the one you just added.
+- Add the following code to app.js.
 ```javascript
 var port = process.env.PORT || 3000;
 ```